Menu This site does not store any personal or financial data

-Information on FIS testing is available on the AHT website: http://www.aht.org.uk/genetics_tests.html#equine
+Information on FIS testing via Animal DNA Diagnostics is available from the Society.

-Simple explanation about how FIS is passed on, and how that can be prevented, with a diagram of all possible breeding combinations: 2016: FIS - Different breeding combinations and possible outcomes
+Simple explanation about how FIS is inherited, and how that can be prevented, with a diagram of all possible breeding combinations: 2016: FIS - Different breeding combinations and possible outcomes

 Article by Bob Charlton written before the FIS test was found: Breed and We Will Succeed (2006).
 It contains another explanation of the "lottery" of recessive genetics, and should be read alongside the information from the links above.